NoahWilmot/tt_Stimulus-Generator/README.md

 # Stimulus Generator (+Tile Growth Simulator) Project

 Hi!
 This is my project for TinyTapeout.
-The Stimulus Generator is an ASIC to be taped out.
+The Stimulus Generator is an ASIC.
 This repository contains the hardware description and testbench for the Stimulus Generator.
 It interfaces with the Tile Growth Simulator which runs on an FPGA.

 ## Tile Growth Simulator (on FPGA)